zzo/browsermob-node/README.md

     % /bin/sh bin/browsermob-proxy

-You also need to use either Selenium OR PhantomJS (and optionally) CasperJS
+You also need to use either Selenium OR CasperJS

 Selenium
 --------